 Player Control Bar

-The Blue Billywig video player is completely customisable, with the ability to enable or disable specific control bar features.
+The Blue Billywig player is completely customizable, with the ability to enable or disable specific control bar features.

 This article will go over all the settings presented in the Playouts > Appearance menu.
 To get started: